FYG Livestream on SIBO, What Is It and How to Find Relief!

 • Consume low-FODMAP organic soy including tamari and miso daily as long as you are not allergic to soy or are prone to or are suffering from histamine intolerance.

-• If your Prevotella colony levels are low in your gut tests, increasing their colony levels within your digestive system might help relieve Archaea dysbiosis.
+• If your Prevotella colony levels are low in your microbiome tests, increasing their colony levels within your digestive system by eating more resistant starch, fiber, and by taking prebiotic supplements might help relieve Archaea dysbiosis.

-• Consider using the anti archaeal agent Alinia if needed.
+• Consider using the anti Archaeal medication Alinia if needed.

-Calcium disodium EDTA chelates iron out of the biofilm to break it up and pull it away from archaea.20
+Calcium disodium EDTA chelates iron out of Archaeal biofilm helping to dissolve it.20

-The NAC or lactoferrin will do the same thing as the EDTA by chelating the iron out of the biofilm, breaking it apart.
+The NAC or lactoferrin have the same mechanism of action as the EDTA by chelating the iron out of the Archaeal biofilm, dissolving it.

 For two to four weeks: